eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Modular Production Kit/page_adoption-view.md

 ## Standards

-The standards for release 3.2 will be published soon.
 Our relevant standards can be downloaded from the official [Catena-X Standard Library](https://catena-x.net/de/standard-library):

 - CX-0142 Shop-Floor-Information-Service API v.1.0.0